Mervyn Fernandis

 Mervyn Fernandis (born 12 April 1959) is a former Indian hockey player.
 Mervyn played for the famous Indian Airlines hockey team in the 1970s.
 His name become synonymous with Indian hockey.
 He was a consistent performer for the Indian team.
 Mervyn with his body-serve and excellent finish was an exceptional forward.
 He was part of the Indian hockey team that won the gold medal in 1980 Summer Olympics at Moscow.

-His father, Mr Joe Fernandes was the coach in P.M.M Inner wheel school (Ambernath)for a very long period of time before retiring few years ago due to old age.
+His father, Joe Fernandes, was the coach in P.M.M Inner wheel school (Ambernath) for a very long period of time before retiring few years ago due to old age.